-Our primary goal of research is to combine computational and experimental approaches to explore the electronic, electrochemical and catalytic properties of the nanomaterials, to develop the cost-effective route to synthesize and process advanced materials for biomedical, electronics, energy regeneration and storage applications.
+Our primary goal of research is to combine computational and experimental approaches to explore the electronic, electrochemical, and mechanical properties of novel materials, to develop cost-effective routes to manufacturing advanced materials for biomedical, electronics, energy regeneration and storage applications.

 - Chemical Vapor Deposition Synthesis (Vapor-Solid and Vapor-Liquid-Solid)

 Z. Yan, J. Lin et al. ACS Nano 2012 6(10), 9110-9117 J. Lin, et al. Small 2010 6(21), 2448-2452

 A.2 Materials Discovery Augmented with Artificial Intelligence